-UNIT: Number DISAGGREGATE BY: Duration: New, Continuing Rural households reported as benefiting should be those benefiting in the current reporting year.
+UNIT: Number DISAGGREGATE BY: Duration : New, Continuing Rural households reported as benefiting should be those benefiting in the current reporting year.
 Any households that benefited in a previous year but were not benefiting in the reporting year should not be included.
 Any household that benefited in the previous year and continues to benefit in the reporting year should be counted under "Continuing."
 Any household that benefited for the first time during the current reporting year should be counted under "New."
 No household should be counted under both "Continuing" and "New."
-Gendered Household type: Adult Female no Adult Male (FNM), Adult Male no Adult Female (MNF), Male and Female Adults (M&F), Child No Adults (CNA) TYPE: Output DIRECTION OF CHANGE: Higher is better
+Condorad Household tures: Adult Female no Adult Male (ENM).
+Adult Male no Adult Female (MNE) Gendered Household type : Adult Female no Adult Male (FNM), Adult Male no Adult Female (MNF), Male and Female Adults (M&F), Child No Adults (CNA) TYPE: Output DIRECTION OF CHANGE: Higher is better

-- > LEVEL OF COLLECTION: Activity-level, direct beneficiaries; attributable to USG investment - WHO COLLECTS DATA FOR THIS INDICATOR: Implementing partners - ➤ HOW SHOULD IT BE COLLECTED: Activity records, surveys, training participant lists, etc. - FREQUENCY OF COLLECTION: Annually reported
+- > LEVEL OF COLLECTION: Activity-level, direct beneficiaries; attributable to USG investment - > WHO COLLECTS DATA FOR THIS INDICATOR.
+Implementing partners - > HOW SHOULD IT BE COLLECTED: Activity records, surveys, training participant lists, etc. - > FREQUENCY OF COLLECTION: Annually reported

-SPS LOCATION: Program Element 4.5.2: Agricultural Sector Capacity INITIATIVE AFFILIATION: Feed the Future - IR 5: Increased resilience of vulnerable communities and households
+INITIATIVE AFFILIATION: Feed the Future - IR 5: Increased resilience of vulnerable communities and households